arsal95/Optical-Plant-Identification-for-Farming-Vehicles/README.md

 6. Develop the Graphical User Interface to interact to the product.
 7. Detection in every weather conditions as well as damaged plant.

-## Training YOLOv3 to detect a Rumex Acetosa
+## Training YOLOv3 to detect a Rumex Acetosa (Plant)
+* Prepare the Image dataset
+* Annotate the images using software (LabelImg), before anotation select the YOLO format from the software settings.
+* In the images create RectBox on the plant (Rumex Acetosa) and label the name of the class (Rumex Acetosa).